BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Abstract

 \section{Abstract}

 The past decade has seen a dramatic increase in demand for GPUs to train Machine Learning (ML) models.
-Because it is prohibitively expensive for most organizations to build and maintain a large GPU cluster, organizations instead choose to rent GPUs from cloud providers.
-The customer is responsible for devising a policy for (i) deciding how many GPUs to rent at every moment in time to process a stream of ML training jobs and (ii) allocating the rented GPUs among the currently active jobs in the system.
-Because ML training jobs can be parallelized across different numbers of GPUs, the customer generally has many options for how many GPUs to use for each job.
-Allocating more GPUs to a single training job will cause the job to complete more quickly.
-However, the customer pays for each GPU-hour they use, and a training job receives a diminishing marginal benefit from running on additional GPUs.
-Hence, allocating too many GPUs to a single training job can dramatically increase the overall cost that the customer pays to the cloud provider.
-This gives rise to a \emph{cost-performance tradeoff} that customers must balance when running training jobs in the cloud.
+Because it is prohibitively expensive for most organizations to build and maintain a large GPU cluster, organizations instead rent GPUs from cloud providers.
+A \emph{cloud customer} must decide (i) how many GPUs to rent at every moment in time to process a stream of training jobs and (ii) how to allocate the rented GPUs among the currently active jobs.
+While allocating more GPUs to a single training job helps the job complete more quickly, the customer pays for each GPU-hour they use.
+Because training jobs often receive a diminishing marginal benefit from running on additional GPUs, allocating too many GPUs to a single job can dramatically increase the cost the customer pays.
+This gives rise to a \emph{cost-performance tradeoff} when training models in the cloud.

-To balance the cost-performance tradeoff, we develop \boa, a new scheduler for ML training jobs which uses a Budget-Optimal Allocation (BOA) policy to squeeze the highest level of performance out of a cloud-deployed GPU cluster given a fixed budget constraint.
-While prior approaches have focused on either fixed-sized clusters and heuristic approaches for balancing cost and performance, we explicitly formulate the problem as a budget-constrained scheduling problem.
-In our stochastic model, the user has a time-average monetary budget that they are willing to spend on training.
-This translates to a constraint on the time-average number of GPUs that can be rented.
-We derive the BOA policy, which minimizes the average job completion time (JCT) of a stream of arriving jobs subject to the user's budget.
-Our BOA policy can be computed efficiently for any budget level and therefore provides users with the optimal tradeoff between cost and performance.
-For a given budget level, we demonstrate that \boa can reduce average JCT by $1.6\times$ in small-scale implementation experiments and by $2\times$ in detailed, large-scale simulations compared to state-of-the-art heuristic based schedulers.
-Furthermore, in both simulation and real-world experiments, \boa reduces the budget needed to achieve a given average JCT by up to $2\times$.
+To balance the cost-performance tradeoff, we develop \boa, a new scheduler for ML training jobs that uses a Budget-Optimal Allocation (BOA) policy to squeeze the most performance out of a cloud-based GPU cluster given a fixed budget.
+While prior approaches focus on fixed-sized clusters and heuristic approaches for balancing cost and performance, we formalize the problem as a budget-constrained scheduling problem.
+Given a monetary budget that the customer is willing to spend on GPUs, we derive the BOA policy that minimizes the average job completion time (JCT) of a stream of arriving jobs.
+Our BOA policy can be computed efficiently for any budget level, providing users with the optimal tradeoff between cost and performance.
+For a given budget level, \boa can reduce average JCT by $1.6\times$ in small-scale implementation experiments and by $2\times$ in detailed, large-scale simulations compared to state-of-the-art schedulers. \boa also reduces the budget needed to achieve a given average JCT by up to $2\times$.